libis/dataverse_api/README.md

 ### Importing a dataset

-The #import_dataset method on a dataverse allows to import an existing dataset.
+The #import_dataset method on a Dataverse collection allows to import an existing dataset.
 The dataset should be registred and its persisten identifier should be supplied in the pid argument.
 The data argument is similar to the #create_dataset method.

 ```ruby
 data = 'dataset.json'